Common name: He Shou Wu

 Characteristics: He shou wu is a perennial vine that is native to China, Japan, Northern Vietnam, and Taiwan (Winston, 2007).
 It grows well in rich, well-drained soil and is harvested in the autumn of its third or fourth year.

-In Japanese kampo medicine, he shou wu is used to treat boils, constipation, and chronic enteritis.
+In Japanese kampo medicine, he shou wu is used to treat boils, constipation, and chronic enteritis (Winston, 2007).
 In Korea, it is used for weakness of the body and to give strength to the liver.
 In Vietnam, it is used to improve the health of the liver and kidneys and is recommended for weakness and fatigue, erectile dysfunction, back pain, poor vision, night sweats, and insomnia.

 Current applications: In TCM, he shou wu is used to nourish the liver, kidneys, blood, and jing (Winston, 2007).
 It is also used to treat individuals with blood deficiency with symptoms such as dizziness, ringing in ears, anemia, low quality vision, lower back pain, and hair graying.
 It is applied to treat impotence, vaginal discharge in excess, uterine bleeding, and weak ankles and knees.
 It may have applications in treating Alzheimer’s and other cognitive problems.
 He shou wu is used to stimulate liver and gall bladder function through increasing bile flow, enhancing intestinal function, and lowering cholesterol.
 Clinical herbalists have found this herb useful for male sexual function disorders, sometimes applying it with other similar herbs such as ashwagandha, suo yang, and morinda root in men with low libido, sperm count, and poor sperm motility.
 The leaf and vine of the herb can be used to treat anxiety and insomnia.

 Science: He shou wu appears to have a diverse array of biological activities, in line with it’s important status in Chinese medicine.
 These include; anti-oxidant (Ryu et al., 2002), anti-inflammatory (Wang et al., 2008), anti-tumour (Chen et al., 2011), neuroprotective (Li et al., 2005), and myocardial protective (Yim et al., 1998) activities.
-Although, currently this herb has not been studied in human clinical trials of high quality.
-All current in vivo or ex vivo results suggest the medicinal potential of the herb is high.
+Currently this herb has not been studied in human clinical trials of high quality.

 Dosage: Follow directions on the label.